 Some prior knowledge of Greek is essential, although students with only elementary skills are advised that reading inscriptions is a very good way to advance in the language!

-The next course will take place on 4th June - 17th June 2017.
-The call for applications is now open.
-Deadline for applications: 31st January 2017.
+The next course will take place in June 2019.
+The call for applications will open in November 2018.